The AI-Ready School Library

 ON-DEMAND ACCESS

-Complete all three courses to earn your AI Literacy in Schools certification from School Library Journal.
+Complete all 3 courses in this series to earn 48 professional development hours and your AI Literacy in Schools certification from School Library Journal.

 ACCESSIBILITY